Azure/Azure-Proactive-Resiliency-Library/docs/content/services/container/aks/_index.md

 **Guidance**

 Local Kubernetes accounts provide a legacy non-auditable means of accessing an AKS cluster and are not recommended for use.
-Enabling Azure AD integration on an AKS cluster provides several benefits for managing access to the cluster.
-By using Azure AD, you can centralize user and group management, enforce multi-factor authentication, and enable role-based access control (RBAC) for fine-grained access control to cluster resources.
-Additionally, Azure AD provides a secure and scalable authentication mechanism that can be integrated with other Azure services and third-party identity providers.
+Enabling Microsoft Entra integration on an AKS cluster provides several benefits for managing access to the cluster.
+By using Microsoft Entra, you can centralize user and group management, enforce multi-factor authentication, and enable role-based access control (RBAC) for fine-grained access control to cluster resources.
+Additionally, Microsoft Entra provides a secure and scalable authentication mechanism that can be integrated with other Azure services and third-party identity providers.

 **Resources**